10 Times When Your Home Insurance May Not Pay Out

 1. Leaving your home unoccupied

 When no one is home, your home is more susceptible to burglary and vandalism.
 Extended absences from the home also mean that damage, say from a burst pipe, will be more extensive.
-For this reason, insurers typically require you to inform them if your home will be vacant for an extended length of time — usually in excess of 30 days.
-If you don't let them know, you run the risk of having a claim denied should anything happen.
+For this reason, insurance providers typically require you to inform them if your home will be vacant for an extended length of time — usually in excess of 30 days.
+If you don't notify them, you run the risk of having a claim denied should anything happen.

 2. Causing deliberate damage or using your home for illegal activities